 Questions to ask after a truck accident

-Whether your accident was caused by a delivery truck, construction vehicle or commercial semi truck, it is wise to consult with an attorney.
-These accidents can lead to life-changing injuries, or even death.
-We will carefully examine your case and provide honest advice about your options for a monetary recovery.
+Whether you or your loved one’s accident was caused by a delivery truck, construction vehicle or commercial semi truck, it is wise to consult with an attorney.
+These accidents can lead to life-changing injuries, or death.
+We will carefully examine you or your loved one’s case and provide honest advice about your options for a monetary recovery.

 - What is the Federal Motor Carrier Safety Administration (FMCSA)?